-The process should also be applied to "acting up" appointments where they are planned and expected to be for a protracted period (for example, to provide maternity or secondment cover).
+This guidance should also be applied to "acting up" appointments where they are planned and expected to be for a considerable period (for example, to provide maternity or secondment cover).
 Services can make "local" internal arrangements to cover unexpected absences that need to be filled quickly.
 For acting up appointments to teaching posts, such arrangements should be carried out in accordance with the local agreement on 'Temporary Promotion'.

-Note: Any proposal to make an appointment out with the normal recruitment and selection procedure must, in the first instance, be discussed with Human Resources.
+Note: Any proposal to make an appointment out with the normal recruitment and selection procedure must, in the first instance, be discussed with People and Organisational Development.